-In accordance with Federal regulations, those students who receive a disbursement of Title IV funds, Pell Grant, Iraq and Afghanistan Service Grant, and/or Supplemental Educational Opportunity Grant (FSEOG) officially withdraws or ceases attendance prior to the 60% point in the payment period, Wallace Community College will determine whether the student must repay a portion of the net disbursement.
+In accordance with Federal regulations, those students who receive a disbursement of Title IV funds, Pell Grant, Iraq and Afghanistan Service Grant, and/or Supplemental Educational Opportunity Grant (FSEOG) and officially withdraw or cease attendance prior to the 60% point in the payment period, Wallace Community College will determine whether the student must repay a portion of the net disbursement.
 Federal Work-Study is excluded from the calculation.
 This process is called a Return of Title IV Calculation.
 Wallace Community College is not an attendance taking institution.

-Title IV funds must be disbursed within 14 days of the aid being posted on the student's financial account, however, aid is earned as the student attends throughout the semester.
+Title IV funds must be disbursed within 14 days of the aid's being posted on the student's financial account; however, aid is earned as the student attends throughout the semester.